Visiting the Botanics and Staying Safe

 - Toilets, including additional temporary facilities, are open but please observe maximum limits.

 - How is physical distancing managed?

-The Garden, which is 72 acres, is open to a maximum capacity of 3,300 visitors per day.
+The Garden, which is 72 acres, is currently open to a maximum capacity of 2,200 visitors per day.
 This capacity is well below our usual daily visitor number during this season.
 We may increase capacity when we feel that it is safe to do so.

-There are physical distancing guidelines at the entry points, a one-way system operational in the John Hope Gateway visitor centre and prominent signage within the Garden to serve as a reminder to visitors that they must observe a two-metre distance from each other.
+There are physical distancing guidelines at the entry points and prominent signage within the Garden to serve as a reminder to visitors that they must observe a two-metre distance from each other.